Although natural drug detox might seem like the more convenient option, at-home detox often isn’t enough to set you up for success in your sobriety.

-Natural drug detoxes will usually avoid the assistance of a medical staff and the use of other prescription medication to ease the symptoms of drug or alcohol withdrawal.
+Natural drug detoxes will usually avoid the assistance of medical staff and the use of other prescription medication to ease the symptoms of drug or alcohol withdrawal.

-Why Are Natural Detoxes Often Ineffective?
+Why Natural Detox is Often Ineffective

 If you’re an addict, then you already know that the odds are stacked against you with intense drug cravings, health complications, or relationship issues that can stem from addiction.
 Addiction doesn’t just affect one aspect of your life.